ludvik-martin/trade_volume_prediction/README.md

 ## Deep Learning models
 Deep Learning models (actually only LSTM model at the present) is in the Jupyter Notebook: [deep_learning.ipynb](notebook/deep_learning.ipynb)

+## Note
+All python requirements for the project are present in the *requirements.txt* file.
+The requirements can be installed by command:

+*pip install -r requirements.txt*